the primary brain

 One of my favorite parts of this project was seeing how each student interpreted the flower so differently.
 Every student created a flower that was completely unique from any other flower in the class.
 I hope this post has inspired you to create echo art flowers with your class.
 This is a project I will definitely repeat next year!

-Be sure to click here to save this post to your favorite Pinterest board.
+Be sure to click here to save to Pinterest to read again later!

 Laurin